3.3 EMTALA (Emergency Medical Treatment and Labor Act)

 Key Takeaways

-• EMTALA applies to Medicare-participating hospitals that operate a dedicated emergency department and requires a medical screening exam for anyone who comes in requesting emergency care.
+• EMTALA applies to Medicare-participating hospitals with a dedicated emergency department and requires a medical screening exam (MSE) for anyone who comes in requesting emergency care.

-• A hospital may not delay the medical screening exam or stabilizing treatment to ask about insurance, payment, or ability to pay.
+• A hospital may not delay the MSE or stabilizing treatment to ask about insurance, payment, or ability to pay.

-• If an emergency condition exists, the hospital must stabilize the patient or arrange an appropriate transfer before the patient is moved.
+• If an emergency medical condition exists, the hospital must stabilize the patient or arrange an appropriate transfer before moving them.

-• EMTALA was enacted as part of the 1986 COBRA legislation specifically to prohibit "patient dumping" of uninsured or unstable patients.
+• EMTALA was enacted in 1986 as part of COBRA specifically to prohibit "patient dumping" of uninsured or unstable patients.

-• Violations can bring civil monetary penalties against the hospital and physician and termination of the hospital's Medicare provider agreement.
+• Violations can bring civil monetary penalties against the hospital and physician, plus termination of the hospital's Medicare provider agreement.

 What EMTALA Is

-The Emergency Medical Treatment and Labor Act (EMTALA) is a federal law passed in 1986 as part of the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-Congress enacted it to stop patient dumping — the practice of turning away or transferring emergency patients because they were uninsured or could not pay.
+The Emergency Medical Treatment and Labor Act (EMTALA) is a federal law passed in 1986 as part of the Consolidated Omnibus Budget Reconciliation Act (COBRA) and codified at 42 U.S.C.
+1395dd.
+Congress enacted it to stop patient dumping — turning away or transferring emergency patients because they were uninsured or could not pay.

-For billers, EMTALA shapes a hard rule: the front-end revenue cycle steps you normally perform — verifying insurance, collecting copays, confirming ability to pay — must not interfere with emergency care.
+For billers, EMTALA sets a hard rule that reshapes the front-end revenue cycle: the steps you normally perform — verifying insurance, collecting copays, confirming ability to pay — must not interfere with emergency care.
+Registration can occur, but it cannot gate the screening.

 EMTALA applies to any hospital that participates in Medicare and operates a dedicated emergency department (ED).
-It protects anyone who comes to the ED requesting examination or treatment for a possible emergency medical condition, regardless of whether that person is a Medicare beneficiary.
+It protects anyone who comes to the ED (or hospital property, within 250 yards) requesting examination or treatment for a possible emergency medical condition (EMC) — regardless of whether that person is a Medicare beneficiary, insured, documented, or able to pay.

 The Three Core Obligations

 1. Medical Screening Examination (MSE).
-The hospital must provide an appropriate MSE within its capability to determine whether an emergency medical condition exists.
-Active labor is treated as an emergency condition.
+Provide an appropriate MSE within the hospital's capability to determine whether an EMC exists.
+A triage assessment alone is not a substitute for the MSE.

 2. Stabilizing treatment.
-If an emergency condition is found, the hospital must provide treatment to stabilize the patient within its capacity.
+If an EMC is found, provide treatment to stabilize the patient within the hospital's capacity.

 3. Appropriate transfer.
-An unstabilized patient may be transferred only when the medical benefits outweigh the risks and the receiving facility has the capability, space, and has accepted the patient.
-A stabilized patient may be transferred or discharged normally.
+An unstabilized patient may be transferred only when the medical benefits outweigh the risks, the receiving facility has capability and space and has accepted the patient, and records and a qualified transport accompany them.
+A stabilized patient may be discharged or transferred normally.

 The Payment Rule Billers Must Know

-A hospital may not delay the medical screening exam or stabilizing treatment in order to ask about insurance status or method of payment.
-Registration may still occur, and the hospital may later pursue payment, but financial questions cannot gate emergency care.
-A common compliance failure is front-desk staff demanding a copay or insurance card before a patient is screened.
+A hospital may not delay the MSE or stabilizing treatment to inquire about insurance status or method of payment.
+Registration may proceed and the hospital may pursue payment later, but financial questions cannot precede emergency care.
+The classic violation: a front-desk clerk demanding an insurance card or deposit before a chest-pain patient is screened.

 EMTALA Compliance Flow